Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Related Work

 The papers philosophically closest to ours are those that consider the security properties of cross-chain bridges at a higher-level of abstraction.
 For example, Belichior et al.~\cite{belchior2023hephaestus} build and evaluate a synthetic bridge designed to allow high-level monitoring of bridge behavior --- including variations in financial state.
 In a more empirical context, Huang et al.~\cite{huang2024seamlessly} characterize the transactions of the Stargate bridge, and highlight the correlation between large or unusual trades and individual attacks.
-Finally, perhaps the closest work to our own is Zhang et al.'s XScope~\cite{zhang2022xscope} which models real-world bridge bugs using a set of pre-defined rules and applies these empirically to identify several attacks retrospectively.
-Like our work, they focused on invariant patterns rather than the low-level details of smart contract bugs.
-That said, the rules considered by XScope are still considerably lower-level and more granular than our balance invariant as they are seeking to identify the cause of the detected attacks that have taken place.
-While the two efforts are complementary, we believe our work is simpler to understand and implement, more clearly robust (we have tested against a far wider range of bridges and blockchains), and, as a result, is likely more attractive for inline deployment.
+Zhang et al.'s XScope~\cite{zhang2022xscope} and Wu et al.~\cite{wu2025safeguarding} model real-world bridge bugs using a set of pre-defined rules and apply these to identify several attacks retrospectively.
+Compared to our work, the rules they consider are still considerably lower-level and more granular than our balance invariant as they are seeking to identify the cause of the detected attacks that have taken place.
+Finally, perhaps the closest work to our own is the parallel work by Hu et al.~\cite{hu2024piecing}, which empirically analyzes different aspects of cross-chain bridge transactions.
+Our work differs in several ways.
+First, our work is security-oriented and focuses exclusively on token bridges that have been attacked.
+In comparison, anomaly detection was only a part of Hu et al.'s objectives, while we systematically examine attack surfaces of token bridges.
+They identified 47 suspicious transactions in PolyNetwork and Anyswap, which is a strict subset of the 80 suspicious transactions we identified.
+We found more suspicious transactions because we supported a much broader set of blockchains.
+In addition, we flagged over a hundred more transactions in other bridges that also deserve scrutiny.
+Most importantly, we propose a simple, generic defense mechanism that can be implemented in-line in existing bridge designs to prevent similar attacks in the future, which differentiates our work from any existing academic work.

-Finally, a range of blockchain companies advertise tools that actively monitor cross-chain bridge transactions for anomalies.
-These include Hexagate~\cite{Hexagate75:online}, Hypernative~\cite{Hypernative:online}, PeckShield~\cite{PeckShie48:online}, Slowmist~\cite{SlowMist92:online}, Certik~\cite{CertiKWh86:online} and ChainAegis~\cite{ChainAeg18:online} (among others), all of which claim various levels of automated alerting for suspicious transactions.
-However, without clear information on how these systems operate, or empirical results on their efficacy, it is hard to relate our work to those tools beyond our shared goals.
+Finally, a range of tools exist for monitoring cross-chain bridge transactions for anomalies.
+These include Hexagate~\cite{Hexagate75:online}, Hypernative~\cite{Hypernative:online}, PeckShield~\cite{PeckShie48:online}, Certik~\cite{CertiKWh86:online} and ChainAegis~\cite{ChainAeg18:online} (among others), all of which claim various levels of automated alerting for suspicious transactions.
+However, without clear information on how these systems operate, or empirical results on their efficacy, it is hard to relate our work to theirs.